 17.6 Infringement of third-party rights

 17.6.1 WorkPoint shall defend Customer against any claims made by a third-party that the Services infringe patent, copyright or trademark or misappropriates its trade secret, subject to this Clause 17.6.

 17.6.2 Customer shall notify WorkPoint without undue delay of any claim of infringement in writing.
 WorkPoint shall hereafter assume responsibility of such infringement claim and any expenses in relation hereto.

 17.6.3 WorkPoint’s obligations shall not apply to the extent that the claim or adverse final judgment is based on:

 a) Customer’s non-compliance with the Agreement, these General Terms and Conditions, , or other applicable license terms, EULA etc.

 b) Customer’s integration of the Services with a non-WorkPoint product, data or business process including third-party add-ons or programs;

 c) use of the Services for other purposes than as intended and/or contrary to any instructions on use.

-16.2.2 If termination for convenience is possible according to the Agreement, such termination shall have effect for the future only, and no payments already made to Workpoint shall be repaid.
+18.2.2 If termination for convenience is possible according to the Agreement, such termination shall only have effect for the future, and no payments already made to Workpoint shall be repaid.

-16.3.1 Each party shall be entitled to immediately terminate the Agreement for cause (in Danish: “ophæve”)
+18.3.1 Each Party shall be entitled to immediately terminate the Agreement for cause (in Danish: “ophæve”)

 c) in the event of bankruptcy of the other party, subject to the right of the bankruptcy estate to enter the Agreement to the extent permitted under the Danish Insolvency Act (in Danish: “Konkursloven”); or